Smarmore Castle Drug & Alcohol Rehab

 - Intensive, inpatient treatment at our residential rehab facility, near Dublin.

-For more information about how to help an employee suffering from drug or alcohol addiction, please call our admissions team, who are available 24/7 to answer your queries.
+For more information about how to help an employee suffering from drug or alcohol addiction, please call our admissions team.

 - How to Access Rehab With Health Insurance

 For those experiencing existing mental health conditions in Ireland, there are private medical insurers who can help you cover treatment.
 As addiction experts, we know that receiving the appropriate care and support when you have a mental health disorder is pivotal to attaining long-lasting recovery.
 Below, we will go through the various health insurance options to help you understand your options when it comes to seeking private residential care for substance abuse.
 Please note that there is no guarantee that you can be covered for all addiction problems as policies are always assessed on a case-by-case basis.
 Find Out More

 - My Loved One Doesn’t Want Help, What Do I Do?